w3f/polkadot-wiki/docs/learn-accounts.md

 Alternatively, you might find some wallets on the [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with Web3 Foundation or the Polkadot project unless otherwise stated.
+Keep in mind that the Web3 Foundation is not affiliated with PolkaProject.

 Hardware wallet integration from [Ledger](https://ledger.com) is coming soon.